dianacg93/Nuvents/README.md

 # How We Built It

 This project was conceptualized by building wireframes and prototypes using Figma.
 We then built our project over 2 weeks.
-We used React and Redux, React Native and Tailwind CSS.
+We used React and Redux, and Tailwind CSS.

 # Getting Started